PBWS-Ripple-Solvency/.github/litepaper.md

 Moreover, ring signatures are a proven and well-established cryptographic technique that has been widely used in the cryptocurrency industry, particularly for privacy-focused applications.
 The underlying math is well-understood, and implementations of ring signatures have been tested and reviewed by the cryptography community, providing a high level of confidence in their security.

 Ring signatures are also highly efficient, allowing for fast and scalable computation of cryptographic signatures, which is important in the context of blockchain applications where speed and scalability are critical.
-As a result, ring signatures are a good choice for applications that require fast and secure cryptographic operations, such as Ripple Solvency  proof generation.
+As a result, ring signatures are a good choice for applications that require fast and secure cryptographic operations, such as XRPL Solvency  proof generation.

-Overall, the use of ring signatures in Ripple Solvency makes it an efficient and secure solution for generating verifiable solvency proofs on the XRPL lockchain.
+Overall, the use of ring signatures in XRPL Solvency makes it an efficient and secure solution for generating verifiable solvency proofs on the XRPL lockchain.

 Ring signatures are considered scalable because they can be verified quickly and efficiently, even when the size of the signing group is very large.
 This is because the verification process only involves checking a single signature, rather than verifying multiple signatures from each member of the group.